What is Automated Currency Trading

 The Interbank Market is the electronic market where assets such as currencies, financial products, and loans are traded between commercial banks, central banks, financial institutions, large companies, etc.

 This refers to the interest rate charged on short-term bond issues between banks.

 The practice of buying spot and selling forward in order to exploit abnormalities between interest rates.

 International Monetary Fund (IMF) is a global organization that supervises the global financial system and provides technical help and financial aid to countries facing economic turmoil.

 What is an Introducing Broker (IB)

-IB is a professional of the financial industry that partners with Forex brokers and introduces them new customers.
-IBs are able to offer their customers discounted Forex rates or Cash-Backs Rebates which are called as Forex Trading Rebates.
+IB is a professional of the financial industry that partners with Forex brokers and introduces them, new customers.
+IBs are able to offer their customers discounted Forex rates or Cash-Backs Rebates which are called Forex Trading Rebates.

 What is a Leading Indicator

 A leading indicator is an economic indicator that tends to modify before the general economy is modified.